 While many in the American government focused on the shadows of Communism, the actual shadow of crime expanded.
 Since 1948, former United States Air Force member Jack Ruby "very carefully cultivated friendships with (Dallas) police officers and other public officials.
 At the same time, he was, peripherally, if not directly connected with members of the underworld."
-Commission investigators state a prior narcotics episode in Ruby's past was "representative".
-"When it suited Ruby's purposes, he did not hesitate to call on underworld characters for assistance."
+Commission investigators state a prior narcotics episode in Ruby's past was "representative" and when"...it suited Ruby's purposes, he did not hesitate to call on underworld characters for assistance."
 Based upon official files Jack Ruby had several active connections to the Mafia.i

-The Tropicana was a partial interest of Santo Trafficante the criminal boss of Tampa.
-Jack Ruby visited Cuba at the invitation of his friend Lewis McWillie.
-McWillie is an ambitious but unimportant member of the underworld in Cuba.
-An owner of the Tropicana takes Ruby to visit the mixture of nightclub and gambling venue.ii Ruby allegedly visits the Tropicana every night for weeks in Cuba.
-Former United States marine and Cuban Army Captain Frank (Fiorini) Sturgis was stationed at the Tropicana as the "inspector of gambling" in 1959.iii iv Sturgis and other subsequently rabid anti-Castro voices formerly served the Batista regime when it pursued similar goals.
+The Tropicana was a partial interest of Santo Trafficante the criminal boss of Tampa and Jack Ruby visited the casino in Cuba at the invitation of his friend Lewis McWillie.
+McWillie is an ambitious but unimportant member of the underworld in Cuba who arranges for an owner of the Tropicana to visit Ruby in the mixture of nightclub and gambling venue.
+Ruby allegedly visits the Tropicana every night for weeks in Cuba.
+Former United States marine and Cuban Army captain Frank (Fiorini) Sturgis was stationed at the Tropicana as the "inspector of gambling" in 1959.ii iii iv Sturgis and other subsequently rabid anti-Castro voices formerly served the Castro regime fighting the Batista dictatorship.

 Ruby associate Lewis McWillie became pit boss of the Rivera Casino and McWillie cultivated associations with Mafia notables such as Jake Lansky brother of Meyer Lansky and Santos Trafficante the criminal boss of Tampa, Florida.
 Fidel Castro's government nationalized the Mafia's businesses and holdings in Cuba using force and this alone reportedly cost Meyer Lansky fourteen million dollars.v Castro disrupted formerly lucrative smuggling operations of illegal contraband and countless hundreds of millions in future profits vanished.
 Castro turned against the United States and began to hunt internal dissidents.
 Many former loyalists abandoned his cause and fled with enormous amounts of Cuban exiles to America.